The-Duat/Nile/pages/miz.md

 `miz gfx run i <command>` - Runs the given command on the Integrated GPU.

 `miz gfx mode <mode>` - Changes the your GPU setup.
-Modes are listed brlow.
+Modes are listed below.
 - `i` - Uses your Integrated graphics card for graphics processing.
 - `d` - Uses your Dedicated graphics card for graphics processing.
 - `h` - Uses both graphics cards for graphics processing.